HollyPaden/Final_Project/Overview.md

     *Update: cutadapt script funcitonal, finalized, and commented*

-        **Note: must adapt to take input/output arguments from Snakefile**
+        ~~**Note: must adapt to take input/output arguments from Snakefile**~~

+    *Done: both scripts integrated with Snakefile*

-- Import fastq.gz files to OSC
+- ~Import fastq.gz files to OSC~

 - ~~Create YAML for SLURM profile~~

     *Done: modify if different resources needed*

+    *Bonus: made YAML for cutadapt environment as well*

 - Create Snakemake for running scripts --> direct log outputs too!

     *Update: begun, but still needs clarification of how to direct cutadapt output and if this is the correct way to call a python script*

-    *Consider if threads need to be used here too*
+    ~~*Consider if threads need to be used here too*~~

+        Only if there were more files, but not necessary in this instance

+    *Done: log outputs appropriately directed and Snakefile properly integrated*

 - Write and thoroughly comment cutadapt script --> direct outputs appropriately

     *Update: begun and script is functional.
 Need to clarify how to call input and output from outside the script.
 Need to confirm ability to load conda env from within the script*

+    *Done: integrated with Snakefile for calling input, output, and primer sequences.
+Conda env loaded outside the script, cutadapt env loaded within the script*